porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/react.md

 Internally `PorscheDesignSystemProvider` is calling `load()` of `@porsche-design-system/components-js` since the web components are exactly the same.
-In fact, the framework specific packages like `@porsche-design-system/components-react` only provide thin wrapper components for typing, prop binding and good developer experience just like with any other react component.
+In fact, the framework specific packages like `@porsche-design-system/components-react` only provide thin wrapper components for typing, prop binding and good developer experience just like with any other React component.

 For more details what happens when `load()` is invoked, please take a look at the [Vanilla Js Setup](must-know/initialization/vanilla-js#setup).